-Since 2012, 640 HBCU students have participated in hosted summer research internships across 9 UC campuses.
-There are currently 70 PhD students and two master’s students enrolled across eight UC campuses as a direct result of this Initiative.
+Since 2012, almost 700 HBCU students have participated in hosted summer research internships across 9 UC campuses.
+There have been nearly one hundred PhD and twenty academic master's students enrolled at UC campuses as a direct result of this Initiative.